🇳🇴

 Use Oslo's vegan scene as your anchor

-Oslo has a genuine, established dedicated vegan restaurant scene — use it as your primary dining base.
+Oslo has an established dedicated vegan restaurant scene.
 Bergen also has reliable options.
 For any trip that combines city and rural stays, plan meals around supermarket provisions for the rural legs and dedicated venues for city nights.
+Attempting to navigate traditional restaurant menus in rural Norway without fluent Norwegian is a high-friction strategy.

 03